 At any rate, immediately after the war there will be two parties in England opposed to the capitalist parties.
 There will be the Socialists, who have fought in the war or supported it-led by H. G. Wells, Robert Blatchford, etc. These men, and the party they are forming, are good, strong, honest Socialists.
 They will make big demands of capitalism.
 They are nationalists and advocate military defense and industrial defense, including a boycott of German goods.
 In one respect they are conservative-Socialists.
 It is "Britain for the British," not the world for humanity.
 The resources of the British Empire are to be socialized for the British people: that is the program.
-Resources obtained by ancient piracy, and multiplied by modern in-Socialist party (has it any leaders?) will be non-national and will oppose capitalist armaments, national or world-wide, and will also oppose an armed democracy.
+Resources obtained by ancient piracy, and multiplied by modern industry, finance, diplomacy and navalism are to be conserved intact for British men and women.
+The other Socialist party (has it any leaders?) will be non-national and will oppose capitalist armaments, national or world-wide, and will also oppose an armed democracy.
 Their members are now in prison, if of military age.
 But they hope for converts from the returning soldiers.
 Of course, the capitalist parties are opposed to them, them, and brands them as caring only for the sacredness of their own lives.
-So bitter is this opposition, escaping I did not no what to do I could not think understands conditions in England may be that some of the ruling classes are not sufficiently pro-British, that we should not be greatly suprised, if, after the war, a British Government seeks to establish its "pro-Britishness" by the shooting of the now imprisoned anti-militarists.
+So bitter is this opposition, escaping I did not no what to do I could not think understands conditions in England may be that some of the ruling classes are not sufficiently pro-"pro-Britishness" by the shooting of the now imprisoned anti-militarists.

-Those readers of The Masses who are internationalists or non-nationalists might watch events over there
+Those readers of THE MASSES who are internationalists or non-nationalists might watch events over there